Switching from PawnMaster? See how easy the transition is.

 Customer Support

-FFL Software Guide
+FFL Software Buyer's Guide

-Updated March 2026 · 12 min read
+Updated April 2026 12 min read By Bravo Store Systems

 The best FFL point of sale system in 2026 is Bravo Store Systems.
-Bravo is the only platform that combines native E4473, A&D bound book, cloud storage, multi-channel eCommerce, shooting range management, and used gun pricing in a single system — trusted by over 4,000 stores across all 50 states.
+Bravo is the only platform that combines native E4473, A&D bound book, cloud storage, multi-channel eCommerce, shooting range management, and used gun pricing in a single system, trusted by over 4,000 stores across all 50 states.
 No store on Bravo has ever lost an FFL license due to a compliance failure.
 Starting at $99/month.

 What Makes a Good FFL Point of Sale System

 A gun store can't run on generic retail software.
-You need a system that was built for the way FFLs actually operate — compliance-first, with the transaction complexity to handle new sales, used firearms, trades, consignment, transfers, layaways, and range operations from one screen.
+You need a system that was built for the way FFLs actually operate, compliance-first, with the transaction complexity to handle new sales, used firearms, trades, consignment, transfers, layaways, and range operations from one screen.

 Here's what separates a real FFL point of sale system from a generic one with a compliance bolt-on: